Has Michael Gove dreamed up these grammar rules just for our entertainment?

 Read greater

-The trouble is that Gove has, as so regularly in his profession, opened himself up to scrutiny and mock to the point in which you begin to suspect that he’s without a doubt doing this for the public’s entertainment instead from any really held set of convictions.
-While commenting on a memo that advises its recipients not to start a sentence with the phrase “however,” it’s far tough no longer to start a sentence, in responding, with the phrase “however”; or to search for examples of Gove’s very own posted works (for he was once a journalist) in which he begins sentences with the phrase “however.”
-(And there are pretty some of these examples.)
+The trouble is that Gove has, as so regularly in his profession, opened himself up to scrutiny and mocking to the point where you begin to suspect that he’s undoubtedly doing this for the public’s entertainment instead of any held convictions.
+While commenting on a memo that advises its recipients not to start a sentence with the phrase “however,” it’s far tough no longer to start a sentence, in responding, with the words “however”; or tosearch for examples of Gove’s very own posted works (for he was once a journalist) in which he begins sentences with the phrase “however.”
+(And there are some examples, too.)

-He is, one suspects, the individual who will no longer sigh inwardly at seeing a signal pronouncing “tomato’s”; he’s the type of character whom it isn’t difficult to assume going up to the person responsible and complaining about it.
-And if he has not accomplished it but, it’s miles simplest a rely of time on.
-There are masses of public servants – say, the complete coaching profession – who can attest to his tendency to paste his nostril and contribute that aren’t desired.
+He is, one suspects, the individual who will no longer sigh inwardly at seeing a signal pronouncing “tomatoes”; he’s the type of character whom it isn’t difficult to assume going up to the person responsible and complaining about it.
+And if he has not accomplished it, it’s the simplest to rely on.
+Masses of public servants – say, the complete coaching profession – can attest to his tendency to paste his nostrils and contribute in ways that aren’t desired.

 READ MORE :